You are here

 - All the same or even similar.
 Symptoms differ WIDELY between disorders and people.

 Fact: Statistically, people living with mental illnesses are actually more likely to be victims of violence.
-Some Personality Disorders can make it difficult for a person to feel empathy, but this doesn’t mean that they are automatically violent.
-There are a wide range of Personality Disorders, with a wide range of symptoms, challenges and behaviours.
+Some personality disorders can make it difficult for a person to feel empathy (e.g. Antisocial Personality Disorder), but this doesn’t mean that they are automatically violent.
+There are a wide range of personality disorders, with a wide range of symptoms, challenges and behaviours.
 Violence is not typical.

-Fact: Personality Disorders are real mental illnesses, and require support and help to treat and cope with.
-The behaviours and symptoms someone experiences having a Personality Disorder may be hard to understand, but no one chooses to have a Personality Disorder or other illness.
+Fact: Personality disorders are real mental illnesses, and require support and treatment to cope with.
+The behaviours and symptoms someone experiences when they have a personality disorder may be hard to understand, but no one chooses to have a personality disorder or other illness.

 Myth: All personality disorders are the same, and individuals who share a diagnosis act the same way.

-Fact: There are 10 kinds of distinct personality disorders (and remember, most people don’t fit neatly into, and they are each very distinct from each other.
+Fact: There are 10 kinds of distinct personality disorders (and remember, not everyone fits neatly into one category), and they each have multiple symptoms or criteria.
 Even with the same diagnosis, people can experience or exhibit a disorder in different ways.

-Myth: Sometimes, I experience some thoughts and behaviors that are symptoms of a Personality Disorder.
-This means I must have a disorder!
+Myth: Sometimes, I experience some thoughts and behaviors that are symptoms of a personality disorder.
+This mean I must have a disorder!

 Fact: The signs and symptoms of a personality disorder can be, and often are, experienced by anyone.
-Everyone has trouble relating to people, controlling their behaviour or feels anxious at times.
-The difference between experiencing the symptoms sometimes vs. having a personality disorder are the frequency and severity of the symptoms, and the degree to which it is affecting your life.
+Most people have felt anxious, had trouble relating to people, or controlling their behaviour at times.
+The difference between experiencing the symptoms sometimes vs. having a personality disorder are the frequency, length of time, and severity of the symptoms, and the degree to which it is affecting your life.
 If you think you or someone you know has a personality disorder, it’s important to talk to a doctor!